New York is the global center for creativity.

-1) Taste the royal flavor of Rajasthan paintings in Metropolitan Museum of Art
+1) Taste the royal flavor of Rajasthan paintings in the Metropolitan Museum of Art

 Art has been present in India for millennia and has evolved through religious, cultural, and political change.
-The period between 16th and 19th century in India displayed extraordinary creative outputs by many artists through paintings, literature, music and other art forms.
-Artists during this period were highly skilled and ambitious and produced many masterpieces such as Gita Govinda, Rajasthan royal court paintings, Surdas poems etc.
+The period between 16th and 19th centuries in India displayed extraordinary creative outputs by many artists through paintings, literature, music and other art forms.
+Artists during this period were highly skilled and ambitious and produced many masterpieces such as Gita Govinda, Rajasthan royal court paintings, Surdas poems, etc.

 MET museum features a significant collection of Rajastan royal paintings, named them as KRONOS Collections, many of which can only be found in MET, characterized by their charming colors and powerful portrayal of scenes from Hindu epics such as Bhagavad Gita and Ramayana, mystical legends and courtly life.

 KRONOS collections celebrate the diverse styles and traditions of Indian painting and culture, which is not very common to find in any other art houses in the world.

 2) Heighten your visual landscape outside museum walls through New York Street Art

 Street art has proven itself to be a true expressive art form.
 It is not an inferior form of political outcry nor is it the indifferent rebellion of disaffected youth, rather one of the most expressive forms of art NY Street art thinks, feels, and evokes thought and emotions in the people that view it with an open mind.
 Here’s top five worth considering

 - The Bushwick Collective in St. Nicholas Ave, Bushwick, Brooklyn